API Integrations

 Asynchronous with webhooks

 Send a request, receive acknowledgement that it was queued, then receive results via webhook callback.
-Webhook integration requires particular care: endpoints must verify that requests come from the expected source using HMAC signature verification, acknowledge quickly (return 200 within one second), store the raw payload, and process asynchronously.
+Webhook integration requires particular care: endpoints must verify that requests come from the expected source using HMAC-SHA256 signature verification, acknowledge quickly (return 200 within one second), store the raw payload, and process asynchronously.
 Duplicate webhooks are normal, so processing must be idempotent.
+Webhook ordering is also not guaranteed: Stripe's payment_intent.succeeded can arrive before checkout.session.completed, which means your handler needs a state machine that tolerates out-of-order events rather than assuming sequential delivery.

 Queue-based processing

 Decouple the triggering of an operation from its execution.
 The request goes into a queue, a background job processes it, and the result is stored or forwarded.
-Laravel's queue system handles retry logic, rate limiting, and dead letter routing out of the box.
+Laravel's queue system handles retry logic and delayed dispatch out of the box; rate limiting and dead letter routing require additional configuration (job middleware for throttling, and failed job handling or SQS DLQ setup for dead letters).
+Laravel Horizon provides real-time monitoring of queue depth, job duration, and failure rates.
 When an external API has a bad hour, queued operations wait and retry rather than failing immediately.

 Polling